sumaho-live/TurboCat/README.md

 - All output goes to a single VS Code Output channel named **TurboCat**.
 - Extension messages are prefixed with `[TurboCat][LEVEL]` and keep optional timestamps.
 - Tomcat logs stream through untouched, including HTTP access logs—no more reformatting.
+- Adjust `turbocat.logEncoding` or `turbocat.logEncodingCustom` when Tomcat writes logs in encodings such as Shift_JIS or GBK.
 - Set `turbocat.showSmartDeployLog` to `false` if you want to hide Smart Deploy chatter while keeping warnings and errors.

 ## Getting Help